Becca BossJune 12, 2018

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.

-In my opinion, the financial statements referred to above present fairly, in all material aspects, the financial position of Women Rock, Inc. as of December 31, 2016, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Women Rock as of December 31, 2017, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

 November 14, 2018